What is Regenerative Medicine?

 How much does it cost and is it covered by health insurance?

-Stem Cell Therapy is considered a “natural” treatment so, unfortunately, insurance does not cover Stem Cell Therapy at this time.
+Stem Cell Therapy is considered a “natural” treatment so, unfortunately, insurance does not cover Regenerative Medicine or Stem Cell Therapy at this time.